-Mendelsohn alludes to the scheme's exaggerated functional zoning, which in his view undermines the premise of an urban organism's "vitality."
+Mendelsohn alludes to the scheme's exaggerated functional zoning,25 which in his view undermines the premise of an urban organism's "vitality."
 Le Corbusier's towers seem to Mendelsohn independent and without physical (or even visual) continuity, and are therefore indistinguishable from New York's skyscrapers, criticized in the immediately-preceding passage.
 So instead of illustrating a way forward, Contemporary City

-&lt;sup>23 Reyner Banham, Theory and Design in the First Machine Age (Cambridge: The MIT Press, 1982), 253; Stanislaus von Moos, Le Corbusier: Elements of a Synthesis (Cambridge: The MIT Press, 1982), 223.
+23 Reyner Banham, Theory and Design in the First Machine Age (Cambridge: The MIT Press, 1982), 253; Stanislaus von Moos, Le Corbusier: Elements of a Synthesis (Cambridge: The MIT Press, 1982), 223.
 Une Ville Contemporaine pour 3 Millions d'Habitants was first shown late in 1922.
 But the image included by Mendelsohn in his Complete Works (1992) appears to be a photograph of the diorama which appeared in the Pavillon de L'Esprit Nouveau no earlier than 1925.
 It is unknown which image was actually presented by Mendelsohn in Holland.

-&lt;sup>24 Mendelsohn (1992), op. cit., 33-34.
+24 Mendelsohn (1992), op. cit., 33-34.

-&lt;sup>25 Robert Fishman, Urban Utopias in the Twentieth Century: Ebenezer Howard, Frank Lloyd Wright, and Le Corbusier (Cambridge: MIT Press, 1982), 190-191.
+25 Robert Fishman, Urban Utopias in the Twentieth Century: Ebenezer Howard, Frank Lloyd Wright, and Le Corbusier (Cambridge: MIT Press, 1982), 190-191.

-Erich Mendelsohn and a Reconstitution of Geographical Forms, 1919-1929 embodied for Mendelsohn merely urbanism's status quo, a datum against which his own "New Architectural Concept" would rise.
+embodied for Mendelsohn merely urbanism's status quo, a datum against which his own "New Architectural Concept" would rise.

 What, therefore, would be the landscape upon which a future-minded architect should operate?
 By the time of this second lecture, given in the autumn of 1923, Mendelsohn's vision had crystallized.
 A landscape could be characterized, first of all, as a "fabric of space" and would be perceived visually, and not through the experience of other senses.
 Its elements would be abstract ("focal points") or else, in its basic "cellular" component, artificial.
-The natural landscape would have been subsumed a priori beneath contemporary civilization's material detritus, which was essentially inorganic and without the expressiveness of human values.
-Indeed, Mendelsohn's presentation evokes what might be termed an "oppositional landscape," the visual and systematic characteristics of which could, at best, afford an architect the means for its own reconfiguration or reassembly.
+The natural landscape would have been subsumed a priori beneath contemporary civilization's material detritus, which was essentially inorganic and without connection to values such as idealism or place-based identity.26 Indeed, Mendelsohn's presentation evokes what might be termed an "oppositional landscape," the visual and systematic characteristics of which could, at best, afford an architect the means for its own reconfiguration or reassembly.